SLAMPAI/autoexperiment/README.md

   # here we define reusable components, each component translate to a number
   # of variables that are instantiated in the template file.
   # e.g. if we define a 'datacomp' section, and use it in defining experiments (below),
-  # all the values defined under take their corresponding value, e.g. `train_data` will be replaced
+  # all the values defined under take their corresponding value, e.g. `train_data`
-  # by "/path/{0000000..0139827}.tar" in the sbatch template file.
+  # will be replacedby "/path/{0000000..0139827}.tar" in the sbatch template file.
   # Here, we have only 'train_data', but we can have a list of variables.

   datacomp: